This game has a notes page

 - CHEAT - Functions the same as the Genesis version.

 - SHOES - Sets a flag which isn't read.

 - HEROS, OTHER, MARCH, TORCH, CREST - These do nothing as they're redirected to an RTL opcode.

 - HEART - Presents a screen where four heart sprites can be rotated.

-By default, the X button, which is used for a debug camera system, is ignored via a bitmask.
-The Pro Action Replay code 0183B8F0 will enable this functionality again.
+By default, X, which is used for a debug camera system, is ignored via a bitmask.
+Pro Action Replay code 0183B8F0 will enable this functionality again.

 - X+B - Toggles enemy cam

 - X+L/R - Cycles camera through different enemies/items